 Pension Benefits - Registrant's pension benefit obligations and related costs are calculated using actuarial concepts within the framework of accounting guidance for employers' accounting for pensions and post-retirement benefits other than pensions.
 Two critical assumptions, the discount rate and the expected return on plan assets, are important elements of expense and/or liability measurement.
 We evaluate these critical assumptions annually.
 Other assumptions include employee demographic factors such as retirement patterns, mortality, turnover and rate of compensation increase.
 The discount rate enables Registrant to state expected future cash payments for benefits as a present value on the measurement date.
 The guideline for setting this rate is a high-quality, long-term corporate bond rate.
 Registrant's discount rates were determined by considering the average of pension yield curves constructed using a large population of high-quality corporate bonds.
 The resulting discount rates reflect the matching of plan liability cash flows to the yield curves.
 A lower discount rate increases the present value of benefit obligations and increases periodic pension expense.
-Conversely, a higher discount rate of return on the plan assets, Registrant considers the current and expected asset allocation, as well as historical and expected returns on each plan asset class.
+Conversely, a higher discount rate decreases the present value of benefit obligations and decreases periodic pension expense.
+To determine the expected long-term rate of return on the plan assets, Registrant considers the current and expected asset allocation, as well as historical and expected returns on each plan asset class.
 A lower expected rate of return on plan assets will increase pension expense.
 The long-term expected return on the pension plan's assets was 5.75% for 2022 and 6.00% for 2021.